-Balls for all levels of the State Tournament Series are being provided by Wilson Sporting Good Company, Model # Vivido W\$10009.
-You are not required to use this ball during regular season contests, but the ball you choose must include the NHFS Authenticating Mark.
+Balls for all levels of the State Tournament Series are being provided by Wilson Sporting Good Company, Model # Vivido WS10009.
+You are not required to use this ball during regular season contests, but the ball you choose must include the NFHS Authenticating Mark.

-5. INFORMATION FOR STATE SERIES HOST SCHOOLS
+5. INFORMATION FOR SCHOOLS AND STATE SERIES HOST SCHOOLS

-- A. If the facility allows, place team benches on the opposite side from the fans for all games.
+- A. All Regional Quarterfinal games are hosted by higher seed of the two teams.
+The host school shall determine their game schedule and assign two or three licensed officials through the IHSA Schools Center at least 5 days prior to the game date.
+The IHSA will pay the officials through ArbiterPay. - B. If the facility allows, place team benches on the opposite side from the fans for all games.
 If this is not possible, the team benches should be 10 feet in front of the fan benches.
-We recommend that an administrator from the school supervise the fan area at all times. - B. Single-Game Time Schedule: (For example, if the game begins at 6:00 pm) - 5:30-Warm-up clock will start for 20-minute warm-up.
-When the clock strikes 0:00 teams return to benches. - 5:50-In order: Officials conduct Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, followed by Team Introductions and National Anthem.
+We recommend that an administrator from the school supervises the fan area at all times. - C. Single-Game Time Schedule: (For example, if the game begins at 6:00 pm) 5:30-Warm-up clock will start for 20-minute warm-up.
+When the clock strikes 0:00 teams return to benches.
+5:51-In order: Officials conduct Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, followed by Team Introductions and National Anthem.
+6:00-Game begins.